-Of course, Mad Titan earns his spot on the list – mainly because his whole plot to kill half the universe in an effort to stave off the chaos is just about as ambitious as Kevin Feige’s plan for the MCU itself.
+Of course, Mad Titan earns his spot on the list, mainly because his whole plot to kill half the universe to stave off the chaos is just about as ambitious as Kevin Feige’s plan for the MCU itself.

-When the big purple baddie first shows up in The Avengers’ post-credits scene, general audiences had no idea who he was – but fast-forward to 2022, and even my Mum knows about Thanos and the Infinity Gauntlet.
+When the big purple baddie first shows up in The Avengers’ post-credits scene, general audiences have no idea who he is but fast-forward to 2022, and even our uninterested moms know about Thanos and the Infinity Gauntlet.

 The way Marvel built up the importance of the Infinity Stones over the years only made fans more desperate to see Thanos get his hands on them.
 And it is weirdly satisfying watching him go around the cosmos collecting them in Avengers Infinity War.

-The reason Cap is great in the first place is the same one that persuaded Dr Abraham Erskine (Stanley Tucci) to choose Steve for the Supersoldier Program back in World War II.
-He’s a good man with an honest heart — and he doesn’t lose his humility when he suddenly has the chiselled abs to rival an Asgardian god.
+The reason Cap is great in the first place is the same one that persuaded Dr. Abraham Erskine (Stanley Tucci) to choose Steve for the Supersoldier Program back in World War II.
+He’s a good man with an honest heart — and he doesn’t lose his humility when he suddenly has the chiseled abs to rival an Asgardian god.